KyokoSpl/cpp_3d_jump/README.md

 ## Sound Customization

-The popup notification sound can be customized in `Menu.cpp` in the `generatePopupSound()` function:
+The popup notification sound can be customized in `src/Menu.cpp` in the `generatePopupSound()` function:

 - **frequency**: Any value in Hz works.
 Recommended range: 200-2000 Hz
   - 261.63 Hz = C4 (Middle C)